aditya-vardhan/songs/red.md

-I'm going to where the sun burns
+I'm going to

+Where the sun burns

+And the

-And the heat stays in command
+Heat stays in command

 Come lay by my side